-After starting today's session on a positive note, the Indian indices have managed to hold on to the gains.
-However, other key Asian markets are trading mixed.
-Currently heavyweights in the Sensex are trading mixed with stocks from health care and consumer durables space finding investors favour.
+After starting today's session on a positive note, Indian indices have managed to hold on to the gains during the last two hours of trade.
+Other key Asian markets are also marginally in the green.
+Stocks from IT and metal space are witnessing buying interest while stocks in the auto and consumer durables space are trading flat.

-Currently, the BSE-Sensex is trading up by around 56 points, while the NSE-Nifty is up by about 23 points.
-Strong buying interest is witnessed amongst the mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading up by 0.8% and 1.2% respectively.
-The rupee is trading at 44.76 to the US dollar.
+The BSE-Sensex is trading up by around 88 points, while the NSE-Nifty is up by about 30 points.
+Buying interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.5% and 0.6% respectively.
+The rupee is trading at 46.8 to the US dollar